skooter500/GE2-2020-2021/README.md

 - Make an Aive state that checks health and ammo levels and transitions to GetHealth, GetAmmo or Dead as appropriate
 - Modify Attach and Defend to remove ammo when shooting

-Finally draw state transition diagrams for both agents
+Finally draw state transition diagrams for both agents.

 ## Week 6 - Finite State Machines